AdobeDocs/experience-manager-65.pt-BR/help/forms/using/configure-data-sources.md

 Você pode configurar o perfil do usuário do AEM usando a configuração do Conector do Perfil do usuário no console da Web do AEM.
 Faça o seguinte:

 1. Vá para o console da Web do AEM em https://&#39;[server]:[port]&#39;system/console/configMgr.
-1. Procure Integrações de dados de formulários **[!UICONTROL AEM - Configuração]** do conector do Perfil do usuário e toque para abrir a configuração no modo de edição.
+1. Procure Integrações de dados do **[!UICONTROL AEM Forms - Configuração]** do conector do Perfil do usuário e toque para abrir a configuração no modo de edição.
 1. Na caixa de diálogo Configuração do conector do Perfil do usuário, você pode adicionar, remover ou atualizar as propriedades do perfil do usuário.
 As propriedades especificadas estarão disponíveis para uso no modelo de dados de formulário.
 Use o seguinte formato para especificar as propriedades do perfil do usuário:

    `name=[property_name_with_location_in_user_profile],type=[property_type]`